 The Water Pressure Regulator is on the roadside of the rear trunk in rear bath models, below the bed in center bath models.
 It protects the plumbing inside your trailer, regardless of the variation in city water pressures.
 The pressure at the faucet is kept constant.

 The water system has built in drain valves to protect it from winter freezing.
-For complete details see Storage and Winterizing, page 33.
+For complete details see page 37.

-Your Manville Dishmaster is designed to use detergents only.
+Your Dish-Quik® automatic spray is designed to use liquid detergents only.
 Do not use soaps or soap powders.
-Always use a liquid detergent and use only one tablespoonful to a tank of water.